etal/cnvkit/doc/pipeline.rst

 The corresponding "expected" normalized log2 read-depth values from the reference are then subtracted for each set of bins.

+CNVkit filters out bins failing certain predefined criteria: those where the reference log2 read depth is below a threshold (default -5), the spread of read depths among all normal samples in the reference is above a threshold (default 1.0), or the RepeatMasker-covered proportion of the bin is above a threshold (default 99%).

-A weight is assigned to each bin depending on:
+A weight is assigned to each remaining bin depending on:

 1. The size of the bin;
 2. The deviation of the bin's log2 value in the reference from 0;